oracle/weblogic-kubernetes-operator/docs-source/content/samples/simple/domains/model-in-image/_index.md

      - If you've created your own data source file, then substitute the file name in the `--from-file=` parameter (we suggested `/tmp/mii-sample/mydatasource.yaml` earlier).
      - Note that the `-from-file=` parameter can reference a single file, in which case it puts the designated file in the ConfigMap, or it can reference a directory, in which case it populates the ConfigMap with all of the files in the designated directory.

-   We name and label ConfigMap using their associated domain UID for two reasons:
+   You name and label ConfigMap using their associated domain UID for two reasons:
      - To make it obvious which ConfigMap belong to which domains.
      - To make it easier to clean up a domain.
 Typical cleanup scripts use the `weblogic.domainUID` label as a convenience for finding all resources associated with a domain.

 1. Update your domain resource to refer to the ConfigMap and secret.

     - Option 1: Update a copy of your domain resource file from the "Initial" use case.

-      - You might recall that in the [Initial use case](#initial-use-case) we suggested creating a domain resource file named `/tmp/mii-sample/mii-initial.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` file that is supplied with the sample.
+      - In the [Initial use case](#initial-use-case), we suggested creating a domain resource file named `/tmp/mii-sample/mii-initial.yaml` or using the `/tmp/mii-sample/domain-resources/WLS/mii-initial-d1-WLS-v1.yaml` file that is supplied with the sample.
         - We suggest copying the original domain resource and naming the copy `/tmp/mii-sample/mii-update1.yaml` before making any changes.

         - Working on a copy is not strictly necessary, but it helps to keep track of your work for the different use cases in this sample and also provides you a backup of your previous work.